Off-Grid Motothome Camping: Your Complete Guide to Going Wild

 It definitely helps to have emptied your loo fairly recently!
 If you find yourself with a full toilet cassette too often, consider the following;

 Get a Kildwick dry composting toilet that separates solids and liquids.
-You won’t need water or chemicals as no flushing is required.
-It’s a completely natural system, which gives you plenty of time to relax out in the wild.
+You won’t need water or chemicals, as no flushing is required.
+It’s a completely natural system, which gives you plenty of time to relax in the wild.
 One of the dry camping toilets they offer even folds up when not in use!

-Or, take a fold-up shovel, dig and hole and do it the old-fashioned way.
+Or, take a fold-up shovel, dig a hole and do it the old-fashioned way.
 Make sure you’re as far away from buildings, watercourses and wildlife as possible.
 If you can’t dig a hole, bag your water to take away with you.

 Remember not to leave soiled loo paper for others to find or animals to dig up.
 Use a nappy sack or dog waste bag until you can dispose of it properly.